kvietcong/cse163-final/README.md

 > **Note:** All original Data retrieved from https://www.kaggle.com/azathoth42/myanimelist was renamed to match the files above and put into a new directories

 ## Steps for Result Reproduction
+1. Retrieve original data.
+Refer to the "Required Data" and retrieve the cleaned sets from https://www.kaggle.com/azathoth42/myanimelist.
+Download, rename, and relocate the cleaned data in to the proper folders.
-1. Make sure there are the proper files and the correct folder structure
+2. Make sure there are the proper files and the correct folder structure
     ```
     Main Directory
     │   data_analyzing.py
-    |   data_retrieve_cleaning.py
+    │   data_retrieve_cleaning.py
-    |   ...
+    │   ...
     │
     └───data
     │   │